Early Intervention and Early Childhood Special Education

 Early Intervention (EI) is designed for children aged birth through 2 years old.
 Evaluation for EI is provided in all areas of development: Adaptive, Social/Behavior, Cognitive, Fine Motor, Gross Motor, Receptive Communication and Expressive Communication.

-- teachers or instructional coordinators from the primary school observing the student in their community preschool setting
+- teachers or instructional coordinators from the primary school observing the students in their community preschool setting.

 - consultation between ECSE providers and primary school staff

 - an IEP meeting including the parent & child (whenever possible), and school staff (including a special education teacher and a kindergarten teacher)